 05. Leadership qualities

 An entrepreneur is inspirational, innovative, imaginative, perseverant, and powerful.
-They would generally work with or hires people who have the aptitude or potential skill.
+They would generally work with or hire people who have the aptitude or potential skill.
 A businessman is an adept planner, a well-informed manager, and an outcome analyst who keeps things in control and has a clear intent of direction.
 He or she works and appoints people based on personalities and knowledge.

 Example: A businessman leading an established manufacturing company would prioritize efficient production processes, cost control, and effective management of the workforce.
 In contrast, an entrepreneur leading a tech startup would emphasize fostering a culture of innovation, attracting top talent, and navigating uncharted territories with a focus on disruptive solutions.